cue-lang/cuelang.org/content/docs/concept/how-cue-enables-configuration/en.md

 areas where they're particularly strong - and yet linking them together or *composing* them is painful, as they haven't been designed for interoperability.

-**This is where CUE's tooling layer can help**.\
-It builds on CUE configurations, extending them to enable **data-driven workflows**.
+This is where CUE's tooling layer can help, using "workflow commands" to extend CUE configurations and enable **data-driven workflows**.

-CUE's tooling layer allows the particular strengths of existing, individual tools to be harnessed, by allowing configurations to be **built up incrementally**.
+Workflow commands allow the particular strengths of existing, individual tools to be harnessed, by allowing configurations to be **built up incrementally**.
 The output of each tool can be processed through CUE's powerful language constraints, before being transformed and used as the validated input that